adphi-lp/adphi-www/docpad/src/render/rush.html.md

 <h1>Rush!</h1>
 <br />

 Welcome to our schedule for Rush 2016!
 All events are at 351 Massachusetts Avenue in Cambridge unless otherwise noted.
-Call John at (417) 693-4622 for a ride!
+Call us at (781) 330-8118 for a ride!

 <br />